Southern Tang: Historiography

 Song historians tended to favor presenting the Five Dynasties as passing on the mandate of heaven in a linear fashion to the succeeding dynasty.
 The Song were at the end of this process, gaining the mandate from the Later Zhou.
 This logic, which did not factor the Southern Tang or other states, was critical to Song claims of legitimacy.
-Other states of the period like the were seen not in possession of the mandate and therefore entirely illegitimate.
+Other states of the period were seen as not in possession of the mandate and therefore entirely illegitimate.
 Song histographers likewise disregarded the Southern Tang and its potential "as a southern alternative to empire building."

 The Jiu Wudai Shi was released in 974 and is the earliest work to deal with the Southern Tang.
 It was composed to justify Song political pretensions.
 Li Yu still ruled as a vassal of Taizu and so was excluded from the work.
 The Southern Tang was denounced as a state of "usurpation and thievery" or jianqie 僭竊.
 Rulers were generally referred to using the word 偽 to label them as swindlers.
 Despite these ideological attacks, the work accurately recorded political events between the Central Plain dynasties and the Southern Tang.

 The Jiangnan lu 江南錄 was written on the order of Emperor Taizong, the successor and younger brother of Taizu.
 He had a keen interest in the Southern Tang, whose final ruler Li Yu had been dethroned at the beginning of 976.
 Southern Tang governmental documents remained unprocessed when Taizong ascended to the Song throne later that year.
 Li Yu was posthumously granted the title prince of Wu (吳王) by Taizong in 978.
 This was the same title once held by Li Ke, the supposed ancestor of the Southern Tang house.
 Taizong probably saw it possible to claim to be the legitimate successor of the Tang through transmission from Li Yu and the Southern Tang.

 The Jiangnan lu was drafted by Tang Yue (湯悅) and Xu Xuan, both prominent members of the former Southern Tang government, to further the goal of connecting Taizong to the Southern Tang.
-It likely didnot achieve more than a minor circulation.
+It likely did not achieve more than a minor circulation.
 By the 980s Taizong was more firmly in power and the text its significance as a source for him to claim legitimacy.
 The Jiangnan lu has been lost besides several passages existing in largely hostile sources.
 Xu Xuan was criticized by various scholars of the era for incorrectly depicting events that occurred in the Southern Tang.
 The author of the Diaoji litan accused Xu Xuan of blaming other officials for his own ruinous policies.
 The Jiangbiao Zhi by Zheng Wenbao and the Jiangnan Bielu by Chen Pengnian both in a partisan manner to fix these supposed errors.
 Later historians like Wang Anshi and Ouyang Xiu likewise critiqued the Jiangnan lu.
 Hostility to Xu Xuan by other Song historians likely came from a combination of his social prominence and prior service to the Southern Tang.